jupyterhub/zero-to-jupyterhub-k8s/doc/source/administrator/security.md

 ### Block metadata with a NetworkPolicy enforced by a NetworkPolicy controller

-If you have _NetworkPolicy controller_ such as Calico in the Kubernetes cluster, it will enforce the NetworkPolicy resource created by this chart that blocks user access to the metadata server.
+If you have _NetworkPolicy controller_ such as Calico in the Kubernetes cluster, it will enforce the NetworkPolicy resource created by this chart (`singleuser.networkPolicy.*`) that blocks user access to the metadata server.
 We recommend relying on this approach if you you had a NetworkPolicy controller, and then you can disable the other option.